 The world is facing an unprecedented re-appraisal of economic thinking following a decade of low growth and a growing movement of people talking about being disenfranchised from any benefits of capitalism.

-An event this September, called ‘From Homeworking to Coworking’, will examine how the world of global corporations and the political institutions which support them are slowly, but surely, converting into a ground-swell of micro-businesses that make up a powerful economic engine for the future.
+An event in September 2016, called ‘From Homeworking to Coworking’, we examined how the world of global corporations and the political institutions which support them are slowly, but surely, converting into a ground-swell of micro-businesses that make up a powerful economic engine for the future.

-Enterprise Iain (a.k.a Iain Scott) will spend a day with entrepreneurs, businesses and top thinkers this Autumn to look at how the Scottish idiom “many a mickle maks a muckle” could have vast implications for the way we forge a route to a more secure wealth-creation ethos:
+Enterprise Iain (a.k.a Iain Scott) spent a day with entrepreneurs, businesses and top thinkers to look at how the Scottish idiom “many a mickle maks a muckle” could have vast implications for the way we forge a route to a more secure wealth-creation ethos:

 “During a large part of the 20th century, people spoke of a ‘job-for-life’ at a large bank, manufacturer or public body.
 Those days are long gone.
 We now find one in seven people work for themselves and by 2020, more people will work in micro-businesses than the public-sector.”